mahoskye/Send-From/README.md

 - Escape values when printed into HTML attributes using `esc_attr()`.
 - Validate test-send addresses with `is_email()` and refuse to save invalid addresses.

-Testing instructions are provided in `README_TESTING.md`.
+Testing instructions are provided in `TESTING_PHPUNIT.md`.
 A GitHub Actions workflow runs `php -l` on the plugin file to catch syntax issues.

+## WordPress.org Deployment

+When deploying to WordPress.org via SVN, point your SVN trunk to the `plugin/` directory.
+This directory contains only the files that should be distributed to end users.
+All development files (tests, Docker configs, etc.) are kept in the repository root.